stu-code/sas-viya-workbench-demos/LifeScience-SyntheticData-demo/README.md

 3) 3_exploiting_data_augmentation.ipynb

 ## Data Catalog
-The Dataset used for this demo features 100k rows and 9 total columns.
+This dataset is the Pima Indians Diabetes Dataset, originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective is to predict based on diagnostic measurements whether a patient has diabetes.
+The dataset features 100k rows and 9 total columns.
 | Column Name | Description |
 |-----------|-------------|
 | Gender | Gender refers to the biological sex of the individual (Male, Female, Other) |